skulumani/winchester/_drafts/2020-05-15-hvac-guide.md

 2. All convectors are equipped with water alarms.
 DO NOT interfere with these alarms.
-Notify the Building Engineer, Roost, and the Board immediately if any alarm sounds.
+Notify the Building Engineer, Roost, and the Board immediately if any alarm sounds or you notice water leakage.

 3. During this process, the Cooperative will not have any heat until the fall.
 As a result, if one forgets to close the windows during a chilly night it will take a significant amount of time (and sun) to warm your Unit back up.